kemckinnmsft/Ready/MW-SC-TS316 Notes.md

 ### Shubha

-- We (had a discussion with our local TSP/CxE, read the DAG?) and they recommend using the default Microsoft Classification Taxonomy.
+- I just read a new post about the AIP Deployment Aceleration Guide on the AIP team blog and they recommend using the default Microsoft Classification Taxonomy.
 Since we don't have a taxonomy at Contoso yet, let's start with that.
     - _Switch to Client01_
     - _Reviews Taxonomy in AIP portal_